Kathryn Finney

 By week nine, you will have one paying customer (best case) or three pilot customers about to become paying customers.
 Keep monthly burn under what severance plus pilot revenue can sustain.

 If your employer offered both lump-sum severance and salary continuation, decide based on the business: lump sum gives cash flexibility, salary continuation gives steady income but ties you to non-compete or non-solicit clauses.
 Talk to a small business attorney before signing; the 200 to 500 dollar cost saves multiples later.
 Roll the 401k into an IRA rather than leaving it with the former employer.
+For founders without severance, the equivalent move is to consolidate any remaining benefits (HSA, FSA, vested equity) and convert what is portable into cash flow or long-term tax-advantaged accounts before the eligibility window closes.

 The mental health and identity work that is part of this transition